-DoC 11.1: Design specification or schedule for materials and components used to make the product; and
+DoC 13.1: Design specification or schedule for materials and components used to make the product; and

-DoC 11.2: Chain of Custody evidence for timber and natural materials including receipts showing the origin of materials.
+DoC 13.2: Chain of Custody evidence for timber and natural materials including receipts showing the origin of materials.
 Evidence must include Latin names and English common names, geographic origin and the supplier.
 GECA or its approved assessor/s may demand further documentation if deemed necessary; and

-DoC 11.3: Total amount of certified wood and/or certified wood fibre used in the applicant furniture annually; and
+DoC 13.3: Total amount of certified fibre used in infant mattress manufacturing annually; and

-DoC 11.4: Copy of certificate(s) signed by the certification authority; and
+DoC 13.4: Copy of certificate(s) signed by the certification authority; and

-DoC 11.5: Signed declaration and short description of the system used to ensure the wood or natural fibre is sourced from traceable sources on an ongoing basis.
+DoC 13.5: Signed declaration and short description of the system used to ensure the natural fibre is sourced from traceable sources on an ongoing basis.